NathanielRose/NateRoseWebsite/_posts/2017-08-01-creating-a-simple-jekyll-website-on-azure.md

 Use ctrl-c to return back to the powershell line.

-To remove the container  run the `docker images` command to get the `Container ID`.
+To remove the container & image  run the `docker images` command to get the `image ID`.
+Also run the `docker container list` command for the `container ID`

 Then run the following commands to remove the container and image from your environment.